 - Imperial War Museum opening times are between 10am - 6pm every day.
 It takes around three hours to see most of what the museum has to offer.
 Admission to the museum is free.

-- The IWM’s cafe serves a wide range of food, from hot meals and lunches to snacks and drinks.
-It’s open from 10am - 5.30pm each day and has a children’s menu and an outside terrace, which is available from March-October.
+- The IWM’s café serves a wide range of food, from hot meals and lunches to snacks and drinks.
+It’s open from 10am - 5.30pm each day and has a children’s menu and an outside terrace, which is available from March to October.

 - There are lots of accessible toilet facilities in the museum, which also have baby-changing facilities.